rsmuc/antispambox/README.md

 * I integrated push support
 * ...

-### Why not ISBG only?
+### Why not ISBG?

 ISBG is only supporting spamassassin as backend.
 Spamassassin is a very effective, but not very efficient SPAM filter.
 At home I'm running the docker container on a very small embedded PC with an Atom CPU.
 On my smartphone I'm using K9Mail with push support.
 So it is very important that the scanning for SPAM is very fast.
 With spamassassin it takes too long to filter the mails, so SPAM mails are shown on my smartphone before they are filterd out.
 The solution: rspamd.

 But rspamd is not supported by ISBG and will not be supported to keep ISBG maintainable.
 So I forked ISBG and created IRSD.

-Antispambox integrated both.

-### Why not IRSD only?

-rspamd scans the mails on my machine very fast and efficient but the detection rate is not as good for me as spamassassin.

 ### Features

-* Integration of ISBG (spamassassin)
 * Integration of IRSD (rspamd)
 * Integrated PUSH / IMAP IDLE support
 * integrated geo database and filters for it
 * focused on encrypted emails (header analysis only)
-* **custom spamassassin rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch) - so the rules may not match your requirements**
+* **custom rspamd rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch) - so the rules may not match your requirements**
-* In future: Webinterface to configure everything
-* In future: Configure the rspamd webinterface
 * In future: Support multiple IMAP accounts within one container

 ## Using the container